Travis d'Arnaud Player Props: Braves vs. Rockies

-On Thursday, Travis d'Arnaud (batting .206 in his past 10 games) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+On Friday, Travis d'Arnaud (.324 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
 First pitch is at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Tigers.
+He had a hitless performance in his last game (0-for-5) against the Tigers.

 Travis d'Arnaud Game Info & Props vs. the Rockies